svanderburg/libiff/README.md

-As you may notice, this header file is almost the same as the `iff.h` header file, except that the `IFF_` prefixes are replaced by the `TEST_` prefixes and the `extensionRegistry` parameter is removed.
+As you may notice, this header file is almost the same as the `iff.h` header file, except that the `IFF_` prefixes are replaced by the `TEST_` prefixes and the `chunkRegistry` parameter is removed.

 The implementation of this interface (`test.c`) may look as follows: